Ty-Thetravelguy/hudson-business-travel/README.md

 ## Credits

 * My mentor Spencer Barriball.
   * Spencer reminded me to use lighthouse, explained my pictures were too big at first, and we discussed that I should remove the iframe, but I chose to keep it but hide it on smaller devises.
+He also advised to add a Favicon and a 404 page.
 * Sarah from code Institute Tutor Assistance.
   * I chatted to Sarah when trying to fix my navbar.
 * My collage colleague Lewis Beaven.